nikotinz/BSU_Together_Talk/README.md

 1. Update or check the version of Quarto.
 2. Create a new project in RStudio (Quarto Web).
 3. You can customise the theme of the presentation via css.
-And include it in the header
+And include it in the header.
 ```{markdown}
     Theme: [dark, custom.scss].
 ```